 AllTray is a small application that can dock any application that does not have the minimize-to-tray capability to the system tray.
 It works well with applications such as Firefox, Evolution, Thunderbird, Terminal, and even Transmission.

-Click here to install Alltray or in your terminal:
+You can install Alltray from the Software Center, or in your terminal:

 sudo apt-get install alltray